Or, How to Love God and How not to Love God

 Admittedly, that is probably a little hard to understand for non-philosophical types, including myself, by the way.
 But if you’re going to promote the Trinity, then you need to understand enough of Zackhuber’s paper to see how a nonbiblical word and unscriptural thinking built the Trinity.
 And if you’re not a Trinitarian and want to reach people with the truth, you need to see enough to explain to them why this doctrine is not taught in Scripture.

-In his paper, Zachhuber refers to the long-standing acceptance of the church fathers’ writings with their philosophical leanings and how opponents to the mainstream thought of orthodox Christianity at different stages were dismissed.
+In his paper, Zachhuber refers to the long-standing acceptance of the church fathers’ writings, their philosophical leanings, and how opponents of the mainstream thought of orthodox Christianity at different stages were dismissed.

-Zachhuber’s comments are significant because they reflect that writers who didn’t align to this generally accepted order were previously labeled “epigonal Platonists or anti-philosophical zealots.”
+Zachhuber’s comments are significant because they reflect that writers who didn’t align with this generally accepted order were previously labeled “epigonal Platonists or anti-philosophical zealots.”

 Google AI returned that “epigonal Platonists” refers to a school of thought after the original Platonic academy so they are early Platonists.

-In fact, Paul could be classified as as anti-philosophical zealot.
+In fact, using their thinking, Paul could be classified as an anti-philosophical zealot.

 I advanced in the Jews’ religion beyond many of my own age among my countrymen, being more exceedingly zealous for the traditions of my fathers.